GalMunGral/bmac/README.md

-# BMAC: ~~Babushka Macros~~ Big Mac
+# Babushka Macros

-A macro (as in Excel macro, not C or Lisp macro) recorder, with conditional buns and recursive patties.
+A recursive macro (as in Excel macro, not C or Lisp macro) recorder on a 2D grid for introducing computing through programming by demonstration.
+Uses only drag-and-drop interactions with zero inference and zero generalization.

+## Abstract
 > Computing is normally done by writing certain symbols on paper.
 We may suppose this paper is divided into squares like a child's arithmetic book.
 > In elementary arithmetic the two-dimensional character of the paper is sometimes used.
 > But such a use is always avoidable, and I think that it will be agreed that the two-dimensional character of paper is no essential of computation.